Cornell University Library

 3. Decide what to keep & what to ditch

-4. Tackle your social media content
+4. Curate your social media content

 Automated Tools for Managing Social Media